 Mercury's Southern Hemisphere

 NASA developed this composite image of Mercury's south side by using the photographs taken during the Mariner 10 mission.
 Just like our moon, Mercury reflects up to 6 percent of the sunlight it receives.
 Because it lacks a real atmosphere, Mercury is sort of like a piñata in space.
-Meteors do not disintegrate before connecting with the planet's surface, so impacts are powerful.
+Meteors don't disintegrate before connecting with the planet's surface, so impacts are powerful.
 But like Earth, Mercury has a mantle crust and an iron core.
-Experts believe that the craters at the poles of Mercury may contain ice because they are constantly shielded from the sun's rays.
+Mercury may have water ice at its north and south poles inside deep craters, but only in regions of permanent shadow.